NeO32001/Supplementary-Materials/README.md

-Contains all 15 mitochondrial genes used in the project
+Contains necessary supplementary materials for the project by Mriganka Sekhar Das 2498115